 Dismissive-Avoidant Attachment Style

-The lower-left quadrant of the circle is labeled dismissing-avoidant, this corresponds to its placement on the circle between low anxiety and high avoidance.
-Having low anxiety about relationships and a general avoidance of close relationships is a marker of the dismissing avoidant attachment style.
-Individuals with a dismissive-avoidant attachment style may tend to have better self-esteem than those with fearful-avoidant attachment style, as the dismissive-avoidant is motivated by a “why bother, why risk” avoidance of intimacy.
+Individuals with a dismissive-avoidant attachment style may have better self-esteem than those with a fearful-avoidant attachment style, as the dismissive-avoidant is motivated by a “why bother, why risk” avoidance of intimacy.

 Healing Our Attachment Style